 Since he claims to know Arabic, one wonders how he could miss such a basic Arabic concept and this is something which one studies very early in their Arabic learning stages.
 More on wajada later below.

 Even though the verses themselves claim that he witnessed ‘sunset’ and ‘sunrise’, Martin claims that this assumption is invalid.
 His argument is that the words ‘matliAAa al shamsi’ refer to the rising of the sun i.e. the event and not the time.
 Furthermore, he makes a bold claim that ‘matliAAa al shamsi’ is not used for the time of sunrise either in the Qur’an or in the Hadith.
-Taverille has comprehension problems as explained here (more details later).
+The reality is however opposite to this.
 We find numerous statements of the Prophet (ﷺ) and a simple search is sufficient.
 One statement is mentioned here to convey the message:

 لاَ يَتَحَرَّى أَحَدُكُمْ فَيُصَلِّي عِنْدَ طُلُوعِ الشَّمْسِ وَلاَ عِنْدَ غُرُوبِهَا